rasensuihei/mcf/README.md

 * C-c C-r mcfunction-start-server

 ## TODO
+* Connect to server with RCON, not IPC.
 * Scanning syntax from the server's help results, It's to use for highlighting and completion.